Fortune Brands Innovations (FBIN) Scheduled to Post Earnings on Wednesday

 Wall Street Analysts Forecast Growth

-FBIN has been the topic of several research analyst reports.
-Truist Financial reduced their target price on Fortune Brands Innovations from $75.00 to $65.00 and set a “buy” rating on the stock in a research note on Thursday, October 26th.
-Barclays upped their price target on Fortune Brands Innovations from $87.00 to $95.00 and gave the stock an “overweight” rating in a research note on Wednesday, January 31st.
-Oppenheimer assumed coverage on Fortune Brands Innovations in a research note on Friday, January 19th.
-They issued a “market perform” rating on the stock.
-BMO Capital Markets reaffirmed a “market perform” rating and issued a $82.00 price target (up from $76.00) on shares of Fortune Brands Innovations in a research note on Wednesday, January 31st.
-Finally, Royal Bank of Canada reduced their price target on Fortune Brands Innovations from $74.00 to $63.00 and set a “sector perform” rating on the stock in a research note on Thursday, October 26th.
-One equities research analyst has rated the stock with a sell rating, four have given a hold rating and four have given a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the stock presently has a consensus rating of “Hold” and a consensus price target of $74.33.
+FBIN has been the subject of several research analyst reports.
+Oppenheimer initiated coverage on shares of Fortune Brands Innovations in a report on Friday, January 19th.
+They issued a “market perform” rating for the company.
+Barclays raised their price objective on shares of Fortune Brands Innovations from $87.00 to $95.00 and gave the stock an “overweight” rating in a report on Wednesday, January 31st.
+BMO Capital Markets restated a “market perform” rating and issued a $82.00 price objective (up from $76.00) on shares of Fortune Brands Innovations in a report on Wednesday, January 31st.
+Truist Financial lowered their price objective on shares of Fortune Brands Innovations from $75.00 to $65.00 and set a “buy” rating for the company in a report on Thursday, October 26th.
+Finally, Royal Bank of Canada lowered their price objective on shares of Fortune Brands Innovations from $74.00 to $63.00 and set a “sector perform” rating for the company in a report on Thursday, October 26th.
+One research analyst has rated the stock with a sell rating, four have assigned a hold rating and four have assigned a buy rating to the stock.
+According to MarketBeat.com, Fortune Brands Innovations currently has a consensus rating of “Hold” and a consensus target price of $74.33.

 Fortune Brands Innovations Company Profile